c-pritchett/c-pritchett.github.io/index.md

 ### Update 1.26.2021
-In accordance with the CS 499 Capstone ePortfolio submissions, I have created a code review of my chosen artifact.
+This update contains the code review for my CS 499 Capstone ePortfolio, where I discuss my chosen artifact.
 Below is a link to my code review, detailing the project and my intended changes.

 **Code Review**